Chicken and Mushroom Casserole

 There are hundreds, if not thousands, of recipes for chicken casserole in cookbooks and on the internet.
 So, why would you need another one?
 Because how can you ever have too many casserole recipes, right?
 They’re usually quick to prepare, cook unattended while you’re busy with something else, and nearly everyone likes them.
 That’s why.

 I have many, many chicken casserole recipes.
 Most of them I cook during the colder months, but this Chicken and Mushroom Casserole is really good any time of year.
-It’s lighter than the standard cheese-sour cream-mayo-and-butter filled chicken casseroles.
+It’s lighter than the standard chicken casserole loaded with cheese, sour cream, mayo, and butter.
 Not that those aren’t delicious!
 They surely are.
 But this is the one I prefer when the temperature soars.

 How to Make Chicken and Mushroom Casserole